froboy/yusaopeny_docs/content/en/docs/wiki/Sandboxes.md

 - Extended
 - Custom

-based on the latest stable release of Y USA Open Y.
+based on the latest stable release of YMCA Website Services.

 These sandboxes are built on CI by running: